ronarwithsonar/rust_api_testing/README.md

 - **Docker Optimization**: Explore using the `slim-buster` variation of Rust Docker to reduce build times.

 ### Learning and Best Practices
-- **Rust Paradigms**: Move away from an OOP mindset and adopt Rust idioms (e.g. ownership/borrowing)
+- **Rust Paradigms**: Move away from an OOP mindset and adopt Rust idioms e.g. ownership/borrowing, functional programming, etc.
 - **Project Structure**: Learn more about structuring Rust projects, particularly around module and library organization.

 ## Follow Up Tasks
-- Implement the step to create a stop-loss order that is unlikely to execute in a real-world environment (potentially using traits to handle various requests)
+- Implement the step to create a stop-loss order that is unlikely to execute in a real-world environment (potentially using traits to process various requests)
 - Add a cleanup call to cancel the created order after test execution.
 - Perform a thorough cleanup of dead code in the project.